"LOST YOUR DOG?"

 It’s far more likely that they just gently “wander off” - following an interesting smell of a child, rabbit, fox or even just another dog - totally oblivious to the distress they’re about to cause their “loved ones”.

 Some time ago, a woman was driving south from York in the north of England.

-She pulled off the motorway for a snack, and whilst parking the car, noticed two rather slim and bedraggled dogs.
+She pulled off the motorway for a snack, and whilst parking, noticed two rather thin and bedraggled dogs.
 With cars everywhere, she decided - for their own safety - to load them into her car.

 She began making enquiries as to who might own them - but to no avail.

 Her problem now was what to do with them.